 As you remove things you no longer need and reorder those you do, be mindful of the ways God "cleans" us.
 The Bible tells us "As far as east is from west—that's how far God has removed our sin from us" (Psalm 103:12, CEB).
 As we get things in order, we remember that Jesus gave his life so that we might be free from our sins and know new life.

 9. Burn something

-When you finish cleaning, take some of the papers you no longer need to the fireplace, light them, and watch them burn to ashes.
+When you finish cleaning, take some of the papers you no longer need to the fireplace.
+Light them and watch as they turn to ashes.

-The ashes you'll generate in the fireplace are not the same, but can serve as a similar reminder that your sins are forgiven.
-As the smoke rises up the chimney, know your prayers and life in Christ are rising to God as well.
+The ashes in the fireplace are not the same as the ones used in worship, but can serve as a similar reminder that your sins are forgiven.
+As the smoke rises up the chimney, know your prayers are rising to God as well.

 10. Forgive and seek forgiveness

 As we pray for God's grace, we should also seek forgiveness from those we have wronged.
 Ash Wednesday is a great time to go to those you have hurt.